-Profoundly informed by the experiences of travelling alone – playing in precarious spaces preserved by passionate subcultural communities, attempting fragile, intimate, abstract transmissions through sound and performance – Moss’s new music on Entanglement invokes the striving for communication/connection in isolation, the mysterious energies that bind the singular and the universal, and the indomitably terrestrial energies that bring micro- communities of people together to partake sustainably and attentively in human-scale shared experiences.
+Profoundly informed by the experiences of travelling alone – playing in precarious spaces preserved by passionate subcultural communities, attempting fragile, intimate, abstract transmissions through sound and performance – Moss’s new music invokes the striving for communication and connection in isolation, the mysterious energies that bind the singular and the universal, and the indomitably terrestrial energies that bring microcommunities of people together to partake sustainably and attentively in human-scale shared experiences.
 This is long-attention-span music that wonderfully synthesises form and substance, spit and polish, austerity and lushness, expansiveness and intimacy.
-Entanglement is a deeply felt and deeply rewarding work that testifies to the unique stylistic and textural space Moss is carving out in the contemporary/New Music continuum.
-Thanks for listening.
+Entanglement is a deeply felt and deeply rewarding work that testifies to the unique stylistic and textural space Jessica Moss is carving out in the contemporary-new music continuum.

 No shows booked at the moment.